-Starting with this conversation, explore how Shakespeare presents characters plotting to affect romantic relationships in Much Ado About Nothing.
+Starting with this conversation, explore how Shakespeare presents Claudio's feelings for Hero in Much Ado About Nothing.

-- how Shakespeare presents Hero and Ursula plotting in this extract - how Shakespeare presents characters plotting to affect romantic relationships in the play as a whole.
+- how Shakespeare presents Claudio's feelings for Hero in this conversation - how Shakespeare presents Claudio's feelings for Hero in the play as a whole.